distributedlife/ensemble-website/source/views/docs/tutorials/getting-started-ii-canvas.md

     };
 ~~~

-The [state tracker](/website/docs/guides/tracking-state-changes) accepts functions as a way of resolving the state to return.
-The `tracker().get` function accepts either of the two functions and returns the current value.
+The [current state](/website/docs/api/ensemblejs-client/latest/current-state.html) accepts functions as a way of resolving the state to return.
+The `currentState().get` function accepts either of the two functions and returns the current value.
 The state structure is the same as on the server.

 ~~~javascript
     var calculateOffset = function (boardDimensions, screenDimensions) {